RevertIT/docker-lemp/README.md

-A **dynamic *30-seconds* project setup script** for PHP, Nginx, MariaDB and Docker-based environments.
+A **dynamic *30-seconds* project setup script** for PHP, Nginx, MariaDB, Redis, and Docker-based environments.

 This script automates the process of creating a fully functional PHP project environment with Composer support and Docker integration.
 It is designed to streamline the development workflow by reducing manual configuration and setup time.